 In Singapore, Christmas is a mostly secular affair.
 Celebrated around shopping, entertainment, and spectacular Christmas lights, even Santa doesn't mind showing up in his full furs despite Singapore's famously humid weather.

 If you have a hankering for celebrating the holidays in the tropics, here's a rundown of what you can do during Christmas in Singapore.
 From the the shopping districts of Orchard Road and the light spectacles at Marina Bay, Singapore pulls out all the stops and offers plenty of things to do for the holidays.

 Every Christmas in Singapore, Orchard Road's streets glow with stunning light shows that blaze through the island's prime shopping and entertainment districts.
-This, combined with the late mall hours and promos put in place during Christmas season, make nighttime shopping in Singapore way more fun.
+This, combined with the late mall hours and promotions put in place during Christmas season, make nighttime shopping in Singapore way more fun.

-The tax-free shopping in Singapore benefits tourists who come to spend Christmas in town; they can redeem the tax they pay on their shopping as soon as they leave the country.
+Shopping is the central activity for Christmas in Singapore.
+Outside of the Great Singapore Sale, the promotions and the freebies offered by Singapore's shopping centers are some of the lowest in the region.
+The tax-free shopping in Singapore also benefits tourists who come to spend Christmas in town; they can redeem the tax they pay on their shopping as soon as they leave the country.

 The ION Orchard Shopping Mall on Orchard Road is a great place for holiday deals, especially at pop-up stores on Level 1 and Basement 4 and during the Europe Fair at B4 ION Station.
 Other great Singapore Christmas promotions include Christmas rewards at the Shoppes at Marina Bay Sands, the Christmas Wonderland in Gardens by the Bay, and MasterCard promotions at Paragon, Centrepoint, Forum The Shopping Mall, and Takashimaya SC.

 Bring in the New Year With a Bang